portable-profiles/server/README.md

-# Paladin Server
+# Portable Profile Server

-This library is a generic Typescript implementation of the Paladin Server API.
-It includes all of the logic for managing a Paladin server, without specifically integrating that logic to a particular server environment.
+This library is a generic Typescript implementation of the Portable Profile Server API.
+It includes all of the logic for managing a Portable Profile server, without specifically integrating that logic to a particular server environment.

 To make queries against the server: